-5 We will make sure that the local Criminal Justice System works effectively and efficiently, meeting the needs of victims and challenging offenders
+We will make sure that the local Criminal Justice System works effectively and efficiently, meeting the needs of victims and challenging offenders and social justice landscape, provides one such opportunity to deliver services more effectively.

 The Criminal Justice System needs to have a clear emphasis on reducing crime with a focus on the areas of preventing offending and reoffending and reducing harm and risk to the public.